crawlcore/qcrawl/docs/concepts/settings.md

 ```

 ## Best practices
-qCrawls defaults are not supposed to be changed for per-project needs.
+qCrawl's defaults are not supposed to be changed for per-project needs.
 Instead, use the configuration layers
 as intended: